-Last Thursday, in an excerpt from the Spin Off Fall 2016 article “Ask a Spinning Teacher: Numbers,” Amy Tyler filled us in on what all of those confusing numbers for measuring fiber mean.
-Next up, she clarifies the many systems used for measuring knitting yarn.
+In an excerpt from the Spin Off Fall 2016 article “Ask a Spinning Teacher: Numbers,” Amy Tyler fills us in on what all of those confusing numbers for measuring fiber mean.
+Here, she clarifies the many systems used for measuring knitting yarn.
 Whether you’re measuring handspun or millspun, here are some of the most common classifications.

 Grist is not a measurement of thickness, per se, but a measure of the yards per pound—or meters per kilogram—of a quantity of yarn.
 Sometimes grist is estimated from a short length of yarn with the use of a McMorran yarn balance.
 Grist can also be obtained by directly measuring the full length of yarn and the full weight of yarn.
 It is commonly abbreviated as ypp.
 You may see grists of 500 to 8,000 yards per pound (or even lower or higher).